nickbiso/Neural-Networks-with-Numpy-II/README.md

-# Neural Networks with Numpy: Initialization, Regularization, Optimization, Mini-Batches
+# Neural Networks with Numpy:
+Added features such as Initialization, Regularization, Optimization, Mini-Batches, etc.